GenieFramework/Genie.jl/README.md

 route("/bgbooks/:id::Int/update", BooksController.update, method = POST, named = :update_book)
 ```

 We defined two new routes.
 The first will display the book object in the form, for editing.
 While the second will take care of actually updating the database, server side.
-For both routes we need to pass the id of the book that we want to edit - and we want to contrain it to an `Int`.
+For both routes we need to pass the id of the book that we want to edit - and we want to constrain it to an `Int`.
 We express this as the `/:id::Int/` part of the route.

 ...
 TO BE CONTINUED ...